 The story of my wheelchair

-Written by Harrison Pierce and his family with support from Advanced Occupational Therapist, Kelsie Davis.
+The following article was written by Harrison Pierce and his family with support from Therapy Focus Advanced Occupational Therapist, Kelsie Davis.

 My family and therapy team know me very well, so they knew that in my new chair I needed to sit up a bit straighter.
 I tend to lean towards my right as I have scoliosis, and I am working very hard to make sure it doesn’t get any worse.
 One way I do this is through my bed set-up.
 It helps me stay nice and straight at night, and it’s my favourite colour – red!

 Because of how I sit, I needed a seat made especially for me.
 The seat is called an insert.
 The technology used to make this is pretty cool.
 I started by sitting in something similar to a beanbag.